SparkFun

 - MicroMod

-- A modular board system where a small processor board plugs into a separate carrier board that provides connectors, power, and peripherals.
-It matters because this carrier board needs a compatible MicroMod processor board before it can run your project code.
+- MicroMod is a modular board system where a small processor board plugs into a separate carrier board (via an M.2 connector) that provides connectors, power, and peripherals.
+Within the MicroMod system, a board is either a processor board or a carrier board, and you need a matching pair of both before you can run project code.

 - PTH